Learn how to create a smoke shaped image using a range of photo manipulation techniques in Adobe Photoshop.

 Final Image Preview

-Start by downloading all photos that we will need for this tutorial.
-Open photos in Photoshop.
-Copy smoke 1 photo to portrait canvas and position smoke photo like i did below.
+Open all photos in Photoshop.
+Copy Smoke 1 photo to portrait canvas and position smoke photo like I did below.

-Desaturate smoke image by selecting smoke layer and going to Image > Adjustments > Desaturate (Shift+Ctrl+U).
+Desaturate smoke image by selecting the smoke layer and going to Image > Adjustments > Desaturate (Shift+Ctrl+U).

 Set layer opacity for this layer to 70%.